sachinb4u/servletbridge-felix/README.md

 https://felix.apache.org/documentation/subprojects/apache-felix-http-service.html#using-the-servlet-bridge.
 When taking a look at the Felix example project mentioned on this website you will possibly notice that the Felix version in question is quite old.
-I searched the web high and low to find an up2date project that is using newer versions but could not fine one*.
+I searched the web high and low to find an up2date project that is using newer versions but could not fine one.
 Therefore I decided to come up with my own project that will take care of this.

-* Just in case that anyone of you does know of such a *working* project please let me know.

 ## Build & Installation